calo81/Spark-on-Vagrant/README.md

 If you have the resources (CPU + Disk Space + Memory), you may modify Vagrantfile to have even more HDFS DataNodes, YARN NodeManagers, and Spark slaves.
 Just find the line that says "numNodes = 4" in Vagrantfile and increase that number.
 The scripts should dynamically provision the additional slaves for you.

 # Make the VMs setup faster
-You can make the VM setup even faster if you pre-download the Hadoop, Spark, and Oracle JDK into the /resources directory.
+You can make the VM setup even faster if you pre-download the Hadoop, Spark, Oracle JDK and Anaconda into the /resources directory.

 1. /resources/hadoop-2.6.0.tar.gz
 2. /resources/spark-1.4.1-bin-hadoop2.6.tgz
 3. /resources/jdk-7u51-linux-x64.gz
+4. /resources/Anaconda3-2.3.0-Linux-x86_64.sh

 The setup script will automatically detect if these files (with precisely the same names) exist and use them instead.
 If you are using slightly different versions, you will have to modify the script accordingly.